mrpandya/mrpandya/README.md

 - 🔭 &nbsp; I’m currently Exploring new technologies and developing software solutions and quick hacks.

-- 🌱 &nbsp; I’m currently writing my own technical blog.
+- 🌱 &nbsp; I’m currently writing a technical blog.

 - 👨‍💻 &nbsp; All of my projects are available at <a href="https://github.com/mrpandya">:octocat:</a>